sshakil/emotion-tracker/README.md

 #### Migrations and Seed Data

 Currently, seed is empty, and `populate` rake task is used.
+The custom rake task `populate` sits in `lib/tasks`.
+Currently, it imports 472 unique emotions/states.

 ```
 rails db:migrate